The Service, Maintenance and Repair of Plastic Extrusion Moulding Chillers

 Plastic Extrusion Moulding Chiller Water System

 This is the cleanest part of the plant with a strainer usually being fitted to the inlet of the evaporators.
 The temperature of the chilled water is usually around 10°C. To add volume to this water system, a buffer vessel or tank is often included.
-The chillers respond to the demand coming from the factory as more lines come into operation by loading up.
+The chillers load up in response to more lines coming into operation in the factory.

 Why Choose Us for Plastic Extrusion Moulding Chillers?